Iwalker-dev/bizarre-adventures-d6/README.md

 **Known limitations**

--Doesn't have a direct implementation for Dark Determination

--Changes to the sheet can be resource intensive for lower end devices
+-Sheet can be resource intensive for lower end devices

 -Limited Functionality for especially unique ability/user types